Relationships and Communication with Others

 Tips to Deal with Relationship Changes

-- Create a system to check in with each other.
-For example, decide when and where you will meet to check in.
+• Create a system to check in with each other.
+Decide when and where you will meet to check in.
 During your check-ins, you can:

-- Set aside some regular fun time with your loved one.
-For example, go to dinner or a festival or take a walk outdoors.
-Or, if this is too hard, plan some alone time together or an activity in the home, such as a game or movie.
-Fun activities can help you connect outside of your appointments.
+• Set aside some regular fun time with your loved one.
+For example, you can go to dinner, go to a festival, or take a walk outdoors.
+If these activities are too hard, you can plan some alone time together or an activity in the home, such as a game or movie.
+Fun activities can help you connect outside of your doctor’s appointments.

-- Ask others for help.
-For example, have someone pick the kids up after school, ask older children to help do a few chores at home, and ask a friend to come be with you so your loved one can run a few errands or have time to themselves.
-Or you could ask a friend to take you to your appointment or take notes during it.
+• Ask others for help.
+For example, have someone pick up the kids after school, ask older children to help with chores at home, or ask a friend to be with you so your loved one can run errands or have time to themselves.
+You could also ask a friend to take you to your appointment or take notes during it.

 It’s important for your health to maintain relationships with those close to you.
-If you need to, talk to a therapist or counselor about any challenges you have with loved ones.
+If you need to, talk to a therapist or counselor about any challenges you experience with loved ones.

-The news of my diagnosis for my parents was monumental.
-As my caregivers, they came with me to every appointment and procedure and provided emotional and physical support.
+The news of my diagnosis was monumental for my parents.
+As my caregivers, they came with me to every appointment and procedure—and provided emotional and physical support.

 Resources